NormanEWright/se_project_coffeeshop/README.md

 1. Adding anchor links to each section.
 2. Adding custom styles to form inputs.
-3. Making form input fields required.
+3. Making all form input fields required.
-4. Using javascript to add placeholder text to the "number of guests" input field.
-5. Preventing default form submission using javascript.
+4. Using lists for collections of similar items.